Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/README.md

 ####  <a href="./AWS Core Services Lab/README.md">AWS Core Services Lab</a>
 We begin our journey of AWS Core Services Lab.
 Click [AWS Core Services Lab](https://awseducate.instructure.com/courses/768/pages/ateliers-sur-les-principaux-services-aws?module_item_id=13749) to begin learning.
-In this module, we practice hands-on labs learn about AWS Core Services Lab <a href="./AWS Core Services Lab/README.md"><i>learn more ...</i></a>
+In this module, we practice hands-on labs and  learn about AWS Core Services Lab <a href="./AWS Core Services Lab/README.md"><i>learn more ...</i></a>